 *PRODUCTION...
 Can we animate the logo when it enter the screen?
 Maybe have the bolt spin then have a “shine” quickly past over the word surge?
 If it’s not easy then no worries!*

-Nate: I’m launching a brand new research service, dedicated to helping people target One Ticker Payouts over and over...
+Nate: I’m launching a brand-new research service dedicated to helping people target One-Ticker Payouts over and over...

-The name of my new service is called, Profit Surge Trader.
+The name of my new service is Profit Surge Trader.

-The name itself is a takeoff after the market earnings profit surge that makes these One Ticker Payouts possible.
+We named it after the Earnings Profit Surges that make these One-Ticker Payouts possible.

 The service is designed to help you try to make big money every week.